Extended X-ray absorption spectroscopy using an ultrashort pulse laboratory-scale laser-plasma accelerator: Results

+\textbf{X-ray absorption results.} The absorption profile of a $4~\mathrm{\mu m}$ copper sample has been measured, assuming the reference profile of Fig.~\ref{fig:source} (d) as the unattenuated signal (the known transmission before the copper K-edge is used to scale the magnitude).
 Fig.~\ref{fig:abs_results} depicts the resulting normalised absorption data for the copper sample.
 The inset gives the XANES profile close to the edge.
 The profile for a single shot (grey) and the average profile for a 10 shot run (black) is shown.
 Both are compared to the absorption profile of a similar copper foil sample measured at B18, the general purpose XAS beamline at the Diamond Light Source synchrotron facility.
-This reference is presented both with the simulated instrument function of our system applied (blue solid), and the unaltered synchrotron data (light blue dashed).
+This reference is presented both with the simulated instrument function of our system applied (blue solid), and the unaltered synchrotron data (dashed magenta).
 Our instrument response was simulated using the MMPXRT code~\cite{Smid2021} and indicates a spectral resolution of $\approx5$ eV (FWHM).
 Note that the reference data without our instrument function applied differs only slightly at the edge (inset).
 The measured profile stretches over a 250 eV spectral range, allowing access to the EXAFS region of the profile.
-It demonstrates a marked increase in signal-to-noise over our previous work~\cite{Kettle2019}, as well as overall photon number from other LWFA X-ray absorption measurements~\cite{Mahieu2018}.
-The two most important alterations to the experimental setup were to use a spatially focusing cylindrical crystal, and to mitigate the noise on the X-ray detector from the electron beam by sweeping the beam into a shielded dump and separately enclosing the X-ray CCD.
-Both these factors contributed to greatly increased signal-to-noise.
-In fact, we infer that the noise level on a single shot is close to Poisson limited (where for peak signal we have $\approx500$ photons per spectral pixel, with a standard deviation of $\approx23$ photons, or $\approx\sqrt{N_{ph}}$).
+It demonstrates a significant increase in signal-to-noise over previous measurements~\cite{Kettle2019}, as well as overall photon number from other LWFA X-ray absorption measurements~\cite{Mahieu2018}.
+The two most important alterations to the experimental setup were to use a spatially focusing cylindrically curved crystal, and to mitigate the noise on the X-ray detector from the electron beam.
+Both these factors contributed greatly to an increased signal-to-noise ratio.
+The noise mitigation was designed after consulting various FLUKA simulations~\cite{Fluka2014}, where it was deemed it was most important to sweep the electron beam in the opposite direction to the X-ray deflection, and into a well shielded beam dump, with the X-ray CCD separately enclosed in its own shielding, that includes a shielded tunnel from the CCD in the direction of the crystal.
+In fact, we infer that the noise level on a single shot is close to Poisson limited (where for peak signal we have $\approx500$ photons per spectral pixel, with a standard deviation of $\approx23$ photons, or $\approx\sqrt{N_{\mathrm{ph}}}$).
 This indicates we have removed the majority of any environmental noise sources, and are limited by the measured photon number of our signal.
-The CCD is cooled to $5^o$C and readout noise is on order of 1 count per spectral pixel, or $\approx0.1\%$ of a single photon.
+As the X-ray source has a divergence on the milliradian scale, it should be relatively easy to decouple the environmental noise due the electron beam when scaling up to larger platforms such as high-energy-density systems, by using appropriate magnetic deflection and introducing distance from the electron beam dump and the shielded X-ray detector.
+When considering the addition of a pumped target, the narrow beamed nature of the X-ray probe is also an advantage when trying to mitigate any self-emission from samples as this emission will radiate into a $4\pi$ sphere, with an inverse distance-squared dependence.
+The X-ray source can also be collimated or refocused with the correct optics.
+Additional optics after the sample can also re-direct the X-ray probe, removing any photons outside the spectral window of interest.
+Similarly, the correct choice of filtering in front of the detector will help mitigate any sample noise that lies in a different region of the spectrum. \\